pixelsdb/pixels-presto/README.md

 ### Install Pixels Connector
 There are two important directories in the home of presto-server: `etc` and `plugin`.
-To install Pixels connector, decompress `pixels-presto-*.zip` into the `plugin` directory.
+To install Pixels connector, decompress `pixels-presto-connector-*.zip` into the `plugin` directory.
 The `etc` directory contains the configuration files of Presto.
 In addition to the configurations mentioned in the official docs, create the catalog config file named `pixels.properties` for Pixels in the `etc/catalog` directory, with the following content: